Larrysea/present-android/README.md

 # present-android
-An android project for student sign user wifi  , qrcode ,or nfc  make  student sign make sign more efficient.
+An android project for student sign use wifi or qrcode or nfc  make  student much  more efficient.